 Dissent should begin with the withdrawal of our MPs from Westminster post haste.
 Do as the Irish do.
 It is clear England wants its parliament back, voters have been decisive in wanting out of Europe.
 Our MPs should gather here in our parliament in separate session from MSPs until such time as the two can be legally assimilated.

 We can follow the Irish example of causing maximum discomfort and costly problems for English aggression.
 Civil disobedience can take any number of forms over and above refusing to pay the BBC licence fee: remove an equal amount of annual funding to a Tory council if that council is given a chunk of the Barnett formula from the Treasury over the heads of Holyrood.
 Protest at the door of England’s Scottish Office.
-Cut off all power, water and electricity to England.
-Block access to the Tory’s new tax stronghold offices build in the middle of Edinburgh.
-Stop all trucks coming north at the border and checks goods carried.
+Don’t pay taxes.
+Blackball the Tory’s new tax stronghold offices build in the middle of Edinburgh.
 Block off access to Rosyth docks.
 Refuse to participate in scientific co-operation.
 Boycott civil service meetings holding agenda counter to Scotland’s interests.
 Pass a bill taking back to the Scottish state all lands on which lay the remnants of Clearances crofts on the grounds of protecting our heritage.
-Make official a boycott against any company threatening to move south if a second referendum is granted.
-Offer to subside workers laid off.
-Those are just a few tactics in a strategy to gain leverage.
+Make official a boycott against any company threatening to move south if a second referendum is granted, and so forth, and so on.

 The threat of troops